complate/complate.github.io/content/rationale.md

 title: Why complate?
 h1: Why complate?
-subtitle: Benefits of designing frontend code using a component abstraction
+subtitle: Benefits of designing front-end code using a component abstraction

-One of the main goals for complate is to create a templating engine which allows us to write our frontend using components.
+One of the main goals for complate is to create a templating engine which allows us to write our front end using components.
 Why would we want to do that?
 Let's look at some of the major benefits of a component based templating engine.